More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About Audio Normalizer

 This online audio normalizer helps you standardize audio specifications for different platforms and use cases.
 Convert between mono and stereo, adjust bitrate for file size control, and change samplerate for compatibility.
 Perfect for optimizing audio for podcasts, YouTube, TikTok, music streaming, ringtones, and telephony systems.
+See also our Audio Recorder and Audio Joiner.

-What does this tool do?
+What does audio normalization actually do?

-What codec should I choose?
+What LUFS target should I aim for?